Chieftaincy disputes threat to stability – Minister

-The Eastern Regional Minister Seth Kwame Acheampong who doubles as Chairman of the Regional Security Council says chieftaincy disputes remain threat to peace and stability of the region.
+The Eastern Regional Minister Seth Kwame Acheampong who doubles as Chairman of the Regional Security Council says chieftaincy disputes remain a threat to the peace and stability of the region.

 The Eastern Region is fraught with chieftaincy disputes which intermittently spiral into violent clashes.